 This hypothetical lens weighs the actual result versus what might have happened if you did not decide.
 It also considers what might have occurred if the business altered the action somehow.
 We can then weigh how impactful an action was and what could have made it more or less impactful.

-- If a declining company decides to lay off 10% of its workforce, then a year later evaluates that decision.
+- If a declining company decides to lay off 10% of its workforce, then a year later evaluate that decision.
 While laying off 10% of the workplace probably wasn’t viable, transitioning some of those employees to remote workers for six months may allow the extra revenue to protect the jobs of its remaining employees.

 3. The Greater Good